chrispoq/website-content/posts/2020-03-15-remote-work-guide.md

 ### Physical and Mental Health
 One of the biggest challenges is maintaining your physical and mental well-being (especially for extroverts).

-It's easy to stay home and not get the exercise you'd naturally get when commuting, or simply stop going physical exercise due to inertia.
+It's easy to stay home and not get the exercise you'd naturally get when commuting, or simply stop doing physical exercise due to inertia.
 This can set in quite quickly and the trick is to:

 - **Join a gym**, especially one with a penalty for not attending classes.
 Sounds bad but you'll feel guilty for not showing up, and the penalty will scrape you out of bed.
 - **Run** and join a running group like Parkrun or your local running group (search Meet-up or Eventbrite, ask around): running is the cheapest and most versatile physical activity you can do outdoors, as long as there's a bit of space.
 - **Put on your shoes**, it'll make a massive difference psychologically, it's all about mental models and reducing friction by doing baby steps: shower, dress up, then go out.
 - **Hobbies**, take a break, do something else other than work
 - **Set a schedule**, none of the above will happen if you don't set a broad schedule, I find going to the gym in the morning (can't get penalised!), really starts my day.
 I naturally have to shower and get dressed afterwards, and it all snowballs into getting ready to work, lunch break (oftentimes either eat out or go for a walk and eat home)
 - **Chat**, use water cooler channels (#books, #games, #films-series, #pets) to chat with people at work, about things other than work.
-Video coworkers, friends and family more often.
+Video chat with coworkers, friends and family more often.
 - **Mr Rogers**, video chat, pair with 1 or 2 other random people, perhaps from the same water cooler channel, and chat for 15 minutes.
 - **Video and screen share**, chat works but also try and reach out to people and collaborate on your work (saves you from talking about the weather), or do certain ceremonies like stand-ups on video (as well as text).